Skyrmion-vortex pairing and vortex-drag induced Skyrmion Hall effect: Skyrmion-vortex Pairing from duality

-Thus we see that the above statement is true.
-This term will also remain invariant under emergent gauge transformation in the $\mathbb{C}P^1$ representation as we shall see.
-In the following we shall adopt the $\mathbb{C}P^1$ representation of the spin field and shall formulate a duality which would lead to a confining phase of Vortex and Skyrmion.
-Using the $\mathbb{C}P^1$ representation of various relevant term developed in Sec-\ref{sec-ii} the above Lagrangian takes the following form
+In the following, we shall adopt the $\mathbb{C}\text{P}^1$ representation of the spin field and shall formulate a duality which will lead to a short range attractive interaction of vortex and Skyrmion with opposite topological charges.
+Using the $\mathbb{C}\text{P}^1$ representation of various relevant term developed in Sec-\ref{sec-ii} the Lagrangian in Eq~\eqref{total_lagrangian} takes the following form \begin{widetext}

-We note that the emergent gauge field $a_\mu$ has appeared in the second, third and the last term.
-Previously the theory had the symmetry under rotation of the spin field which in this new representation translates to the invariance of the Lagrangian under global SU(2) transformation of the spinor field $z$.
-Also, due to appearance of the the gauge field $a_\mu$ a new gauge invariance under the transformation $\mathbf{a}\rightarrow \mathbf{a} + \mathbf{\grad}\xi $ emerges.
-This is manifestly true for the third term, where as in the last term this invariance is satisfied as the associated current $\mathbf{J}= (\Phi^*\mathbf{\grad}\Phi - q\vec{A})$ is the conserved current for the superconductor.
-To proceed towards the formulation of the duality we first combine the first and the last term in Eq~\eqref{spinon rep} by the completion of square as follows
+\end{widetext} We note that the emergent gauge field $a_\mu$ has appeared in the first, fourth, and the last term.
+In the original form, the theory had the symmetry under a global SO$(3)$ transformation of the spin field $\hat{n}$ which in this new representation translates to the invariance of the Lagrangian under global $SU(2)$ transformation of the spinor field $z$.
+Also, due to the appearance of the gauge field $a_\mu$ a new gauge invariance under the transformation $\mathbf{a}\rightarrow \mathbf{a} + \mathbf{\grad}\xi $ emerges.
+This is manifestly true for the fourth term in Eq~\eqref{spinon rep}, where as in the last term this invariance is true as the associated current $\mathbf{J}= \left(\mathbf{\grad}\chi + i\eta_v^*\mathbf{\grad}\eta_v + q\vec{A}\right)$ is the conserved current for the superconductor.
+This gauge invariance of the last term suggests that one can include this interaction term in this $\mathbb{C}\text{P}^1$ representation purely on the basis of gauge symmetry.
+We shall now derive the theory dual to the Lagrangian in Eq~\eqref{spinon rep} following the derivation of Boson-vortex duality or particle-vortex duality in 2+1d~\cite{Lee:1991jt, PhysRevLett.64.1313, Mukherjee:2019vmi, Franz:2006gb, PhysRevB.39.2756, PhysRevLett.47.1556}.
+In this procedure, we shall first combine the second and the last term in Eq~\eqref{spinon rep} by completion of square.
+Subsequently, we shall linearize the squared term resulting from the earlier procedure by introducing a Hubbard-Stratonovich decoupling field.
+Integrating out the small scale fluctuation in the phase field $\chi$ in the next step will lead to an emergent gauge field $b_\mu$ whose curl is dual to the superfluid velocity $\partial_\mu\chi$.
+Detailed steps of this dualization procedure are given in the Appendix~\ref{appendix-B}.
+This will give us the following dual Lagrangian.